Buy–Sell Insurance Advice

 • super fund ownership (where the policy is owned by a retail fund; SMSFs can’t own buy–sell insurance).

 The tax implications of receiving proceeds from buy–sell insurance vary between policy types and ownership structures.
-If you’re thinking about implementing a buy–sell agreement in your business, work with a holistic financial advisor to identify the best type of funding (which may not always be insurance); they can then coordinate with your accountant, solicitor, and tax specialist to draft an agreement and set up the funding mechanism.
+If you’re thinking about implementing a buy–sell agreement in your business, work with a holistic financial adviser to identify the best type of funding (which may not always be insurance); they can then coordinate with your accountant, solicitor, and tax specialist to draft an agreement and set up the funding mechanism.

 Insurance is often the best way to fund a buy–sell agreement, but it’s not the only available mechanism.
 Other options include using the remaining owners’ personal savings, using the company’s capital, taking out a loan (either through the company or the remaining owners), or implementing a deferred purchase agreement.